 The art of designing a Chinese name

-Instead of product name testing for China of your English name and wonder whether your name sounds good or bad in English, your market development in China should be focused on creating a great Chinese name.
+Instead of testing your English Product Names in China and wondering whether your name sounds good or bad in English, your international market development in China should be focused on creating a great Chinese name.
 The art of this task is famously captured in the way Coca Cola created a Chinese name that not only sounds phonetically the same as the English pronunciation, but also has a positive meaning that perfectly relates to the product.
 Like Mercedes Benz was able to capture their brand promise of racing, comfort and superior quality, Coca-Cola’s product in China “可口可乐” smartly translates back as “tasty fun”.
-Read this article on a few examples other big brands that have resonated with the Chinese names.
+And there are plenty of examples of other big brands that have resonated with Chinese names.

 Not every brand name development will be so lucky, though.
-Names typically either are developed to match the sounds of the original brand (phonetics), having a meaning that’s closely related to the product (semantics) or both.
-Not many brands opt to develop an entirely new brand that needs to be built up from the ground, although even that may have benefits if your brand can established with purely local appeal.
+Names typically either are developed to match the sounds of the original brand (phonetics); having a meaning that’s closely related to the product (semantics) or both.
+Not many brands opt to develop an entirely new brand that needs to be built from the ground up, although that may have benefits if your brand can be established with purely local appeal.

 Instead of looking for possible positive and negative meanings of your English brand from the perspective from a Chinese speaker, invest your time in finding out the positive brand elements that could be hidden within a number of possible Chinese pronunciations.
 And then, claim your name by using it in your brand messaging so that the market can adapt.
-Taking control over your Chinese brand is the number one priority, as waiting around for the public to choose your name may set your brand off into ambiguity.
+Taking control over your Chinese brand is the number one priority, as waiting around for the Chinese public to choose your name may set your brand off into ambiguity or worse….they make fun of the name in China like they did with Airbnb.
 Here are some final tips: